ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 Another option for development is using the great PyCharm IDE.
 While I view Thonny to be a glorified text editor, PyCharm (from JetBrains) is a fully fledged Python IDE, for our purposes the community edition will do just fine.
 The setup is a bit more involved and has some caveats, but it is certainly workable.
-[Download](https://www.jetbrains.com/pycharm/download/){:target="_blank" rel="noopener noreferrer"} and install the PyCharm Community Edition, once done, open it up and in the welcome screen select the plugin option.
+[Download](https://www.jetbrains.com/pycharm/download/){:target="_blank" rel="noopener noreferrer"} and install the PyCharm Community Edition.
+Once done, open it up and in the welcome screen select the `Plugins` option.
-In here search for `micropython` and install the MicroPython plugin by JetBrains, this will add support for flashing the device from within the IDE.
+In here, search for `micropython` and install the MicroPython plugin by JetBrains, this will add support for flashing the device from within the IDE.
 Now we can create a new project and write some code.
-To upload the code to the Pico we need to perform some more changes and enable the MicroPython support for the newly created project.
+To upload the code to the Pico, we need to perform some more changes and enable the MicroPython support for the newly created project.
 Head into the IDE preferences, select the `Languages & Frameworks` option in the sidebar and select the `MicroPython` sub option.
 In this section, check the `Enable MicroPython support` and set the device type to `ESP8266`.
-Finally we need to enter the device path, you could try the auto-detect option, but on my machine that did nothing.
+Finally, we need to enter the device path.
+You could try the auto-detect option, but on my machine that did nothing.
-To get this path we will open Thonny with the Pico plugged in, it will show the device path under preferences/interpreter and we can copy it to PyCharm.
+To get this path, we will open Thonny with the Pico plugged in.
+It will show the device path under `Preferences/Interpreter` and we can copy it to PyCharm.

-With this done we can now copy over code to the Pico.
+With this done, we can now copy over code to the Pico.
-Make sure you main code file is called main.py, as this will be executed automatically by the Pico.
+Make sure your main code file is called `main.py`, as this will be executed automatically by the Pico.
-To do this simply right click on the file (or entire folder) and select the `Run Flash FILENAME`.
+To do this, simply right-click on the file (or entire folder) and select the `Run Flash FILENAME`.
 Make sure you do not have the REPL open in the PyCharm terminal window, in contrary to Thonny, PyCharm will fail the copy action!
-If you have copied too many files or simply want to wipe the device, from the menu select: `tools/MicroPython/Remove All Files from MicroPython Device`.
+If you have copied too many files or simply want to wipe the device, from the menu, select: `tools/MicroPython/Remove All Files from MicroPython Device`.
 To open the REPL and directly interact with the Pico select the `tools/MicroPython/MicroPython REPL`, this will open up a REPL in a terminal window.

 <div style="text-align: center; margin: 0px auto;">